warmist/scripts/docs/agitation-rebalance.rst

     preset).
 ``Forgotten beast wealth divisor``
-    Your fortress wealth is divided by this number and the result is added to a cavern's "natural" irritation level to get the effective irritation that the chance of invasion rolls against.
+    Your fortress wealth is divided by this number and the result is added to a cavern's "natural" irritation to get the effective irritation that the chance of invasion rolls against.
 ``Forgotten beast irritation minimum``
     While a cavern's effective irritation at this value or below, no cavern invaders or forgotten beasts will invade that cavern.